Ayrx/axmldecoder/README.md

 is highly recommended if it is acceptable to link a 30MB `resources.arsc` file into your compiled binary.

-The following features will be implemented in the future:
-* Support for binary XML documents using UTF-8 encoding for the string pool
-* Support for binary XML documents with UTF-16 strings longer than 32767 characters

 Please file an issue with the relevant binary `AndroidManifest.xml` if if any issues are encountered.